Greater Giving Privacy Notice

-Please be aware that not all of the information in this Policy will be directly applicable to our handling of your personal information.
-As a Greater Giving Customer, there may be additional terms that govern your use of the Services that are provided in the agreement you have with Greater Giving.
-This Policy provides an overview of the possible circumstances in which we interact with your personal information.
-If you have any questions about our processing of your personal information, please contact us at firstname.lastname@example.org.
+Please be aware that not all of the information in this Notice will be directly applicable to our handling of your personal information.
+If you are a Greater Giving Customer, there may be additional terms that govern your use of the Services that are provided in the agreement you have with Greater Giving.
+This Notice provides an overview of the possible circumstances in which we interact with your personal information.
+If you have any questions about our processing of your personal information, please contact us at [email protected].

 PERSONAL INFORMATION WE COLLECT AND HOW WE USE IT

-- The personal information of Greater Giving Customers or potential customers (“Customer Information”), and
+- Personal information about Greater Giving Customers or potential customers (“Customer Information”), and

-- The personal information of End Users who use Greater Giving to support the fundraising efforts of our Customers (“End User Information”).
+- Personal information about End Users who use Greater Giving to support the fundraising efforts of our Customers (“End User Information”).

-Greater Giving uses these categories of personal information differently because while we have a direct relationship with our Customers and therefore may determine why and how to handle Customer Personal Information, our relationship with End Users is indirect and based on our relationship with our Customer.
-We only handle End User Information in accordance with our Customer’s instructions.
-If you are an End User who has a relationship with one of our Customer’s and have a question about how your personal information is collected, used, or shared, or would like to exercise any rights you may have with respect to your personal information, please contact the Customer directly.
+Greater Giving processes Customer Information and End User Information differently.
+We have a direct relationship with our Customers, and we process Customer Information for our own business purposes.
+In contrast, our relationship with End Users is indirect and based upon our relationship with our Customer.
+We process End User Information for our Customers’ business purposes, and in accordance with our Customers’ instructions.
+If you are an End User who has a relationship with one of our Customers, and you have a question about how your personal information is collected, used, or shared, or would like to exercise any rights you may have with respect to your personal information, please contact the Customer with which you have a relationship directly.